Dronesat/ecommerce-project/README.md

 # SMEs E-commerce Platform
  (Final Year Project)
- A E-commerce project designed  for small and medium businesses in clothing industry
+ An E-commerce platform designed  for small and medium businesses(SMEs) in clothing industry

 ## Feature
 This E-commerce platform provides the following feature